 Before Doctoring Your Listing Description – Benefits vs. Features

-This might be old hat for you, but it’s worth repeating because I have seen it so many times on different real estate websites, in ads and even in some of the articles giving tips about better listing descriptions.
+Because I have seen it so many times on different real estate websites, in ads, and even in some articles giving tips about better listing descriptions.

 Let’s take one of the listing descriptions from the realtor magazine.